lesari08/trade-backtester/README.md

 - Visualizations of performance metrics and trading signals

 ## License
-backtesterPy is licensed under the MIT License.
+Trade Backtester is licensed under the MIT License.
 See the LICENSE file for details.